addison-martin1/account-2/ts-iam-mfa.md

 4. Take note of the Authentication setting for each account.
    1. If the account uses MFA for **IBMid users**, work with the [IBMid help desk](https://www.ibm.com/ibmid/myibm/help/us/helpdesk.html){: external} to reset your authentication factors.
    1. If the account uses MFA for **All users**, you can reset your authentication factors on the Verification methods and authentication factors page.
+      1. Click the checkbox next to the MFA method that you want to reset and click Remove.
+      1. Set up your new MFA method the next time that you login.

 For more information, see [Managing verification methods and MFA factors](/docs/account?topic=account-verification-authentication).